 Moreover, he encourages his students to move on from imitating their favorite players to exploring and pushing the boundaries with their instruments.

-This is an integral part of developing your own playing style and sonic identity.
+This is an integral part of developing your own creative voice, own playing style and sonic identity.

 The middle section of the course tackles practice philosophy, music theory, basic techniques, improvisation, and Tom’s role models.